 The Best Athens Neighborhoods to Add to Your Radar

-It’s the little neighborhoods of Athens, all uniquely different, that makes the city wonderful.
+It’s the little neighborhoods of Athens, all uniquely different, that make the city wonderful.
 However, these are often overlooked by most tourists who do not even know of their existence.

 An extensive list of some of the best neighborhoods in Athens to know about is detailed below.
 This ought to be useful when considering where to stay in Athens.